silentdiverchris/Archivist/README.md

 # Archivist
-A simple archiving utility that can be made as complicated as you want it to be.
+A simple C# Net Core archiving utility that can be made as complicated as you want it to be.

 Essentially I got frustrated with built-in and otherwise existing backup systems for Windows and wanted something to do regular backups and archive my media the way I want, which is essentially zipping the contents of numerous directories into individual zip files in a local archive directory, keeping one or more generations of them there, then copying some or all of them from there to numerous other places depending on various criteria and whether those volumes are mounted, keeping one or more generations on each of those.